-Under UK GDPR, parents, carers, and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child's educational record, please contact Mr Simon Jackson, Headteacher.
+The UK GDPR gives parents and pupils certain rights about how their information is collected and used.
+To make a request for your personal information, or be given access to your child's educational record, please contact please contact Mr Simon Jackson, Headteacher.